jorisvink/sanctum/docs/agelas.md

 # Agelas

-Agelas is an AEAD based on Keccak-f[1600,24] in duplex mode, providing at least 256-bit of security for confidentiality and integrity.
+Agelas is an AEAD stream cipher based on Keccak-f[1600,24] in duplex mode, providing at least 256-bit of security for confidentiality and integrity.

 The underlying keccak state is initialized with a capacity of 512-bits.
 This puts the rate at 136 bytes.